 What would you love to say to your baby girl, and to your parents?

 To my parents: I am so grateful!
-Goodness, your question got me emotional (She takes a breather, an open palm on her chest)
+Goodness, your question got me emotional.

 I thank God for you mum, and dad.
 You’ve loved and supported me.
 The only constant human support at my lowest.
 You did not give up on my goals and aspirations.
 You were my biggest security; my last line of defense shielding me from all who mocked me and threw hurtful words.
 My esteem is heavily rooted because you showed up.
 I am eternally grateful and I pray that you live long to see me grow into the woman you’re raising me to be.
 I owe it to you to succeed and let you enjoy the fruits of my success.
 I love you.